Metal Shim FAQ's

 What is the purpose of a shim plate?

-Shim plates are typically manufactured from stainless steel and they can be custom-made for use in various industrial applications, such as to level areas, fill in gaps for flat surfaces and provide more clearance space between components and high tolerance assemblies.
+Shim plates are typically made from stainless steel and used in industrial applications to level areas, fill gaps, and provide clearance between components or high-tolerance assemblies.

 What adjustments are metal shims used for?